mercadogabriel91/nest-swapi/README.md

 - **GET /movie/getall**: Retrieves all movies from the database.
 - **POST /movie/upload**: Uploads a new movie to the database.
 Requires an `UploadMovieDto` payload.
 - **GET /movie/findone/:id**: Retrieves a specific movie by its ID.
 - **PATCH /movie/updateone**: Updates a specific movie by its ID.
-Requires a `PatchMovieDto` payload.
+ Requires a `PatchMovieDto` payload (the title cannot be changed since is a key being used by DynamoDB)
 - **DELETE /movie/deleteone/:id**: Deletes a specific movie by its ID.
-- **GET /movie/easteregg**: Returns a fun easter egg message.
+- **GET /movie/easteregg**:  **The Emperor commands it, it is done.**

 ### Authentication Endpoints:

 - **POST /auth/signup**: Registers a new user.
 Requires an email and password.
 - **POST /auth/login**: Logs in a user.
 Requires an email and password.
 - **POST /auth/confirm/:email/:confirmationCode**: Confirms a user's email address.
  Requires an email and confirmation code.

 ## Data Models